-Input from SELPA indicated they still had concerns with Student with Disabilities suspension rate and CAASPP scores.
-They were satisfied that students with disabilities were included in all LEA wide action/services and are being provided with the services needed.
+County of Education and were satisfied that students with disabilities were included in all LEA wide action/services and are being provided with the services needed.

 A description of the aspects of the LCAP that were influenced by specific input from educational partners.